Partners in Crime (2022 film)

-Partners in Crime is a 2022 Philippine action-adventure comedy film starring Vice Ganda and Ivana Alawi.
+Partners in Crime is a 2022 Philippine action comedy film starring Vice Ganda and Ivana Alawi.
 The film is directed by Cathy Garcia-Molina and is under the production of Star Cinema and Viva Films.
 It was one of the official entries for 2022 Metro Manila Film Festival and was released on December 25, 2022.
+This was Vice Ganda's first film after a three-year hiatus in cinema since The Mall, The Merrier.

 Plot

 Jack Cayanan is a successful television host of the show "Happy Hour with Jack"; but because of his schedule, he has no time for his family.
 In an episode, Jack's voice becomes hoarse and his vocal folds are found to be swollen.
 The doctors tell Jack to rest, but the latter refuses, fearing for his fans.
 Then, he remembers his family, especially his former partner, Barbara Nicole Rose Albano, whom he met while hosting a Bingo event.
 Barbara and Jack became hosting partners in every event, calling their team-up as "JaBar".
 During a beauty pageant, Jack and Barbara were invited to become hosts on television.
 But, when Jack arrived, it was only he who was chosen as host, leaving Barbara frustrated.
 There, she broke up with Jack, but he reiterated that they were never in a relationship.

 Despite his illness, Jack goes to his show.
 To his surprise, his former partner comes and renames herself Rose, a known social media influencer.
 To settle their rivalry, Jack's network decides to have an exclusive interview with Don Bill Libme, the richest man in the Philippines who has survived 99 assassination attempts.
 After seeing a job ad for servants in Don Bill's 75th birthday, Jack and Rose decide to go so that they can have their interview.

 Jack disguises himself with a mole on his left cheek.
 But Rose comes also with a mole on her right cheek.
 Kookai, one of Don Bill's maids recognizes Jack and Rose, but Jack asks her not to tell anyone about their identity.
 Don Bill calls for assistance, prompting Jack and Rose to a chase towards him.
 They reach Don Bill's room and see him fatally stabbed with a syringe.
 One of Don Bill's maids Marites sees a confused Rose stabbing Don Bill's corpse with the syringe.